 - Your principal business activity and the type of products and services your company sells

 The IRS will allow any responsible party to submit Form SS-4 on your company’s behalf.
 Responsible parties include individuals or entities that control, manage or direct your business and its funds and assets.

-Unfortunately, you won’t be able to gain another physical copy of your Form SS-4 notice but if you’ve checked every nook and cranny and come up short, don’t worry.
+If you’ve checked every nook and cranny for your Form SS-4 notice and come up short, don’t worry.
 If you applied for your EIN through the IRS website, you should have received your Form SS-4 notice as a PDF.

 Get Prepared Before Applying for Business Finance

 Before starting the application process, it’s crucial to gather your business documents.
 Struggling to find the relevant forms or requesting copies once the application process has begun will interfere with the lender’s ability to approve and fund your business loan.